Multiple charge transfer driven complex reaction dynamics: covalent bonding meets van der Waals interactions: Experimental Results and Discussion

 Interestingly, an exotic heavy-ion transfer channel, N$^{+}$ + [NAr]$^{+}$, is observed in site-specific X-ray-produced N$_2$Ar$^{2+}$ ions, as confirmed by the corresponding electron energy spectrum shown in Fig.~\ref{fig4}(c).
 To unravel the reaction mechanism, we revisit the PESs of N$_2$Ar$^{2+}$ shown in Fig.~\ref{fig1}.
 Selective inner-shell ionization of the Ar atom efficiently populates the $\mathrm{N}_2(\mathrm{X^1}\,\Sigma_g^+) \mathrm{Ar}^+(\mathrm{^2P})$.
 As the wave packet proceeds further, the PESs of $\mathrm{N}_2^+(\mathrm{D}^2\Pi_g) \mathrm{Ar}$ intersect at another conical intersection.
 Consequently, $\mathrm{N}_2^{2+}(\mathrm{a^3}\,\Pi_u) \mathrm{Ar}^{2+}$($\mathrm{^3P}$) through two sequential CT steps, i.e., a DCT process.
 The resulting N$_2^{2+}$Ar ions dissociate into N$^{+}$ + [NAr]$^{+}$, driven by Coulomb repulsion between the fragments.
 The measured KER spectrum [Fig.~\ref{fig4}(d)] exhibits a peak at 4.7~eV.
 During [NAr]$^{+}$ formation, all three atoms undergo substantial rearrangement; thus, the KER is not just given by Coulomb repulsion but also includes the vibrational energy of the [NAr]$^{+}$ product.
 Because the DCT process does not involve intrinsic energy loss, the accessible KER range can be derived from the energy difference between the initial and final states.
 For reactions starting from $\mathrm{N}_2(\mathrm{X^1}\,\Sigma_g^+) ^{2+}$Ar.
-The DCT pathways were experimentally established by observing the N$^{+}$~+~N$^{+}$~+~Ar and N$^{+}$~+~[NAr]$^+$ channels in coincident electron and ion energy spectra.
-For the latter case, a heavy N$^+$ ion transfer channel was identified leading to the formation of [NAr]$^+$.
-This channel, observed experimentally in combination with calculations, is induced by DCT processes through two conical intersections in the N$_2$Ar$^{2+}$ initial state but not in N$_2^{2+}$Ar.
-This mechanism fundamentally alters the character of CT in comparison to that of atom-atom dimers or clusters, where CT typically occurs only once.
-Our results thus demonstrate that sequential multiple CT processes, coupled to electron-nuclear dynamics, can drive ion transfer even in the simplest molecular aggregates.
-DCT was not observed in doubly charged N$_2^{2+}$Ar dimers, highlighting that rapid dissociation of molecular ions can suppress CT dynamics.
-Altogether, this study provides new insights into nonadiabatic intermolecular (multiple) CT dynamics, showing that even a simple single-molecule mixed-interaction system can undergo complex reaction pathways -- an observation of broad relevance for understanding functional processes in complex biochemical systems.
+Double CT processes were unambiguously established by observing the N$^{+}$~+~N$^{+}$~+~Ar and N$^{+}$~+~[NAr]$^+$ fragmentation channels in coincident electron-ion measurements.
+In particular, the formation of [NAr]$^+$ was shown to result from a sequential double CT mechanism involving two nonadiabatic transitions at conical intersections, rather than from direct dissociation or heavy-ion tunneling.
+This mechanism leads to an effective ion-transfer process that qualitatively differs from the single CT dynamics typically observed in simpler atom-atom dimers.
+Our results demonstrate that sequential multiple CT events, coupled to ultrafast structural rearrangement, can drive complex reaction pathways even in a minimal mixed-interaction system.
+At the same time, the absence of double CT following ionization at the N$_2$ site highlights how rapid molecular dissociation can suppress CT dynamics.
+More generally, these findings illustrate how controlled model systems can be used to disentangle nonadiabatic charge redistribution mechanisms and to provide insight into CT-driven reaction dynamics that are relevant to a broad range of molecular and condensed-phase environments.